Skip to main content

 qbraid envs publish

-$ qbraid envs publish [OPTIONS] SLUG
+$ qbraid envs publish request [OPTIONS] SLUG

 Arguments: